DIY SOS The Big Build Comes to Bangor

 Son, Ben is working hard at school but has he has a learning disability, Autism and Ehlers Danlos Syndrome.
 He doesn’t like to visit his mum in her bedroom, so they rarely get to spend any time together, so he spends all his time at home downstairs with his dad.

 Daughter, Kara, has Ehlers Danlos Syndrome and currently has only been able to attend school when her symptoms allow.
 She has mobility issues, chronic fatigue, she finds the house difficult to negotiate and she spends a lot time in her room.

-An OT accessed the home for a stair lift and a lift but unfortunately, neither where possible, given the current layout of the house.
+An OT assessed the home for a stair lift and a lift but unfortunately, neither were possible, given the current layout of the house.
 So the entire family are under real stress and the house is making the situation unbearable.
 Their home is not wheelchair adapted and it needs to be to future proofed for the entire family before it reaches breaking point and so that’s where the kind DIYSOS volunteers step in, to help a deserving family in need.